mvalla/openhab-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 **v2.4.0-b8** - *NOT YET RELEASED*

+- [FIX #10] now an automatic STOP command is sent when a new position/command is sent while already moving
 - [FIX #20] added support for dimmerLevel100 levels when dimmers are changed from myhomescreen or touchscreen
 - [FIX #18] at startup (for example after a power outage) the binding now tries periodically to connect to the BTicino Gateway
 - [BUG] now a decimal setpointTemperature (21.5 °C) is sent as decimal to the thermostat and not as integer
 - [FIX #16] dimmers now save last state if switched off from openHAB
 - [FIX] setpointTemperature now uses QuantityType (Number:Temperature item) and decimals are sent correctly
 - TODO TODO

 **v2.4.0-b7** - 01/09/2018